rielm/design-resources/sketch-workflow.md

 ### Base page

 Then, I start with creating a one base page, which will serve as my reference or guide for my other pages.
-Usually, my base pages are homepages.
+Usually, my base page is homepage.

 ### Symbols

-From the base page, I extract the elements used to Symbols.
+From the base page, I extract the elements used to Symbols (i.e. buttons, colors, icons, etc).
 I create the following symbols with their corresponding layer names:

   * Colors